Swedish Police Authority: History

 In the mid-1800s, during a time of widespread social unrest, it became increasingly clear that law enforcement did not function properly.
 In 1848, the March Unrest broke out on the streets of Stockholm, inspired by a wave of revolutions in Europe.
 Large crowds vandalized the city, shouting slogans of reform and calling for the abolition of monarchy.
 King Oscar I responded with military force, resulting in 30 people being killed.

 In rural areas, local county administrators (länsman) were in charge of law and order, reporting to county governors.
 The office of länsman was a mixture of police chief, tax official and lower-level prosecutor, who in turn was assisted by a number of part-time police officers (fjärdingsmän).
 Increasingly, their time was spent on tax matters, instead of doing actual police work.
 More police officers were duly employed, some dubbed "extra police", devoted much more exclusively to police work.
-In 1850, a new type of organization was finally launched in Stockholm, where the entire police force was placed under one agency.
+In 1850, a new type of organisation was finally launched in Stockholm, where the entire police force was placed under one agency.
 The title of Police Constable (poliskonstapel) was used for the first time in Sweden, and the police were also given their own uniforms and were armed with batons and sabers.
 The police also began to specialize.
 In 1853, for example, four constables were put in charge of criminal investigations, thus creating the first detective bureau in Sweden.

-In the early 1900s, the Swedish police had yet to uniformly organize or become regulated in legislation.
+In the early 1900s, the Swedish police had yet to uniformly organise or become regulated in legislation.
 The system of "extra police" did not work well, partly because it was often a temporary position lacking job security, making it difficult to recruit and retain skilled personnel.
 Subsequently, the Riksdag adopted the first Police Act in 1925.
 The act essentially codified structures already in place, but also introduced a more unified police and better working conditions for the police officers.
 Officers began wearing the same dark-blue uniforms nationwide, with the same weapons and helmets.
-Local ties remained strong, however, with 554 small districts that had great freedom to organize police work as before, even though the State now had the power to issue a number of regulations about everything from leadership to the duties of the police.
+Local ties remained strong, however, with 554 small districts that had great freedom to organise police work as before, even though the State now had the power to issue a number of regulations about everything from leadership to the duties of the police.
 There were still some problems maintaining order when larger crowds gathered, as evidenced by the Ådalen shootings in 1931, where the military was called in as reinforcement during a violent labor dispute, killing five.
 In rural areas, the detective work were also often rudimentary.
 Accordingly, the Swedish State Police (statspolisen) was established in 1932, which would complement the municipal police.